hugomrdias/hd-template/.github/CONTRIBUTING.md

-# Contributing to Filsnap
+# Contributing to Template

 Thank you for helping to improve the project!
 We are so happy that you are contributing! 💖

-You can contribute to the Filsnap at any level.
+You can contribute to the project at any level.
 Whether you are new to web development or have been at it for ages doesn't matter.
 We can use your help!

 **No contribution is too small, and all contributions are valued.**

 This guide will help you to get started.
 It includes many details, but don't let that turn you away.
-Consider this a map to help you navigate the process, and please reach out to us with any questions and concerns in the `#filsnap` channel on our [Slack][slack].
+Consider this a map to help you navigate the process, and please reach out to us with any questions and concerns in the our public [channel] .

 ## Conduct

-Please review our [Code of Conduct](https://github.com/filecoin-project/community/blob/master/CODE_OF_CONDUCT.md) which describes the behavior we expect from all contributors.
+Please review our [Code of Conduct] which describes the behavior we expect from all contributors.
 Please be kind, inclusive, and considerate when interacting with contributors and maintainers.

 ## Contributing in issues